Natanael29/Natanael2903/README.md

 ### Computer Science Engineering 3rd year student

 From Lanzarote, Canary Islands, I'm currently studying 3rd year of Computer Science Engineering at Las Palmas de Gran Canaria University.
+In continuous learning, I love keeping up to date with all related to new technologies.

 ---